smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 added a call to SplashScreen() to setup. added call to StatusScreen() to funtion gcode_M190() to update status screen whist waiting for the bed to get to temperature. added call to StatusScreen() to funtion wait_for_temp() to update status screen whist waiting for the extruder to get to temperature.

+2017/01/22 Added:
+enabled the code for G29 / G30 G Code Currently residing in the LCD-modifications branch